A fee-only financial advisor who manages your money. Start from $100.

 -

 Send a message using the form below or email directly.
-We'll ask a few questions about your goals, timeline, and what you're working with.
-If there's a good fit, we walk you through opening an account at Interactive Brokers and signing the advisory agreement.
-The whole process takes about a week.
-There's no obligation until you sign.
+We'll ask a few questions about your goals, timeline, and what you're working with, then let you know whether there's a fit.
+If there is, we walk you through opening an account at Interactive Brokers and signing the advisory agreement.
+Usually about a week start to finish.
+Nothing is binding until you sign.

 -